 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in OMB Circular A-122, Cost Principles for Non-profit Organizations, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments through December 26, 2014, and in the Uniform Guidance thereafter, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2014
+SPANISH FORK/SPRINGVILLE AIRPORT SCHEDULE OF FINDINGS AND QUESTIONED COSTS YEAR ENDED JUNE 30, 2015